RinLovesYou/Flipnote-Encoder/README.md

 # Flipnote-Signer
 Shitty C# console application that runs a bunch of console commands to sign fipnotes

-Most of the work was done by khang06 and his [dsiflipencoder](https://github.com/khang06/dsiflipencode), I only worked on automating the creation of flipnotes, and make signing them a part of the process for anyone with a private key
+Most of the work was done by khang06 and his [dsiflipencoder](https://github.com/khang06/dsiflipencode), I only worked on automating the creation of flipnotes, and made the signing logic.

 Install ffmpeg and imagemagick before running this.